TimNN/chaud/README.md

 Enabling the `unsafe-hot-reload` feature will rewrite the items annotated with `#[chaud::*]` so that they can be hot-reloaded.
-Then, once you call `chaud::init()`, Chaud does everything necessary to hot-reload your code:
+Then, once you call `chaud::init!()`, Chaud does everything necessary to hot-reload your code:

 - It determines which crates in your workspace need to be watched.
 - It watches the filesystem for changes to those crates.